Congress of the Philippines: Seat

-The two houses of Congress meet at different places in Metro Manila, the seat of government: the Senate meets at the GSIS Building, the main office of the Government Service Insurance System (GSIS) at Pasay, while the House of Representatives sits at the Batasang Pambansa Complex in Quezon City.
+The two houses of Congress meet at different places in Metro Manila, the seat of government: the Senate meets at the GSIS Building, the main office of the Government Service Insurance System (GSIS) in Pasay, while the House of Representatives sits at the Batasang Pambansa Complex in Quezon City.
 The two are around 25 km apart.

 The Barasoain Church in Malolos, Bulacan served as a meeting place of unicameral congress of the First Philippine Republic.

 After the Americans defeated the First Republic, the US-instituted Philippine Legislature convened at the Ayuntamiento in Intramuros, Manila from 1907 until 1926, when it transferred to the Legislative Building just outside Intramuros.
 In the Legislative Building, the Senate occupied the upper floors while the House of Representatives used the lower floors.

-With the Legislative Building destroyed during the Battle of Manila of 1945, the Commonwealth Congress convened at the Old Japanese Schoolhouse at Sampaloc.
+With the Legislative Building destroyed during the Battle of Manila of 1945, the Commonwealth Congress convened at the Old Japanese Schoolhouse in Sampaloc.
 Congress met at the school auditorium, with the Senate convening on evenings and the House of Representatives meeting every morning.
 The Senate subsequently moved to the Manila City Hall, with the House staying in the schoolhouse.
 The two chambers of Congress returned to the reconstructed Legislative Building, now the Congress Building in 1950.
 In 1973, when President Marcos ruled by decree, Congress was padlocked.
-Marcos built a new seat of a unicameral parliament at Quezon City, which would eventually be the Batasang Pambansa Complex.
+Marcos built a new seat of a unicameral parliament in Quezon City, which would eventually be the Batasang Pambansa Complex.
 The parliament that will eventually be named as the Batasang Pambansa (National Legislature), first met at the Batasang Pambansa Complex in 1978.

 With the overthrow of Marcos after the People Power Revolution, the bicameral Congress was restored.
 The House of Representatives inherited the Batasang Pambansa Complex, while the Senate returned to the Congress Building.
-In May 1997, the Senate moved to the newly constructed building owned by the GSIS on land reclaimed from Manila Bay at Pasay; the Congress Building was eventually transformed into the National Museum of Fine Arts.
+In May 1997, the Senate moved to the newly constructed building owned by the GSIS on land reclaimed from Manila Bay in Pasay; the Congress Building was eventually transformed into the National Museum of Fine Arts.
 The Senate will eventually move into a new building that they would own in Fort Bonifacio, Taguig.